mohammadzainabbas/VA-Lab/src/lab2/README.md

 ### 2. Data

 For the purpose of this lab, we will use one of the built-in datasets i.e: `cars` from `vega_datasets` package.
+To follow along, simply import it from `vega_datasets` package.

 ```python
 # Load car data from example datasets